f4exb/sdrangel/Readme.md

 <h1>Supported hardware</h1>

 &#9758; Details on how to compile support libraries and integrate them in the final build of SDRangel are detailed in the [Wiki page for compilation in Linux](https://github.com/f4exb/sdrangel/wiki/Compile-from-source-in-Linux) mentioned earlier.

+The notes below are left for complementary information

 <h2>Airspy</h2>